uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/omatcopy2.rst

       Number of columns for the matrix ``A``.
 Must be at least zero.

    alpha
       Scaling factor for the matrix transposition or copy.
+See :ref:`value_or_pointer` for more details.

    a
       Pointer to input matrix ``A``.
 Must have size at least